Compliance Corner: Q&A on EEO-1 Reporting Requirements

 It’s required for all applicable employers to gather employee gender data through self-identification (meaning the employee will self-identify their gender).
 If any employee declines to self-identify, the EEOC allows employers to consult with employee-provided information when onboarded or the employer may use visual observation.

-As of now, there are only two options for gender on the Component 1 report, male and female.
-There are discussions of adding a third option, non-binary, to Component 1 data, however there is no set date on if/when this may happen.
+As of now, there are only two options for gender on the Component 1 report: male and female.
+There are discussions of adding a third option, non-binary, to Component 1 data.
+However, there is no set date on if/when this option may happen.

-9. How is the data from my EEO-1 Reporting used?
+9. How is the data from my EEO-1 Report used?

-The EEOC and OFCCP use the data to support civil rights enforcement and to analyze employment patterns, such as the representation of women and minorities within companies, industries or regions.
+The EEOC and the Office of Federal Contract Compliance Programs (OFCCP) use the data to support civil rights enforcement and to analyze employment patterns, such as the representation of women and minorities within companies, industries or regions.

 10. If I have multiple offices in different states/regions, do I need to submit multiple reports?

-3. A separate report for each establishment employing fewer than 50 employees, OR an Establishment List showing the name, address and total employment for each establishment employing fewer than 50 persons (including remote employees who are tied to that work location)
+A separate report for each establishment employing fewer than 50 employees OR an Establishment List showing the name, address and total employment for each establishment employing fewer than 50 persons (including remote employees who are tied to that work location)

-11. Do I need to report on remote employees?
+11. Do I need to include remote employees in the report?

-Yes, all full-time and part-time employees must be included in the EEO-1 Reporting, even if the employee(s) works remotely.
+Yes, all full-time and part-time employees must be included in the EEO-1 Report, even if the employee(s) works remotely.

 * This blog is not legal advice.
 Please seek proper legal advice.